weaveworks/eks-appmesh-profile/docs/README.md

 * Fill out this form [http://bit.ly/gitops-handson-form](http://bit.ly/gitops-handson-form)
 * You own an AWS account (this costs about $1-2 to complete and about $7/week if you keep the cluster)
 * Follow the self-paced workshop instructions (you can stop right before the canary rollback step)
+* You have completed the hands-on when you enter:
+`$ kubectl -n demo get canary` and get the result:
+`podinfo  Succeeded`

 If we can come to your city, we will bring you this T-shirt.
 (So don't forget to fill out the form!)